5803emma/mhphotography-ms4/README.md

 I utilised Font-Awesome icons for my social links and also for my nav bar

 #### Logo
-The logo for Mark Hayes photogrpahy was designed by the photographer and a friend who is a graphic designer.
+The logo for Mark Hayes photography was designed by the photographer and a friend who is a graphic designer.
 This is displayed in nav-bar to give the page a professional look.

 #### Colours
 The colours of the site were used to complement and contrast with the background image, which is consistent across the apps.